kompics/kompact/docs/src/local/communication/messagesandevents.md

 ## Events

 We will use Kompics-style communication for the results going from the workers to the manager.
 However, these are of the same type as the final result; a `u64` wrapped in a `WorkResult`.
-So all we have to do is add `std::clone::Clone` trait, which is required for events.
+So all we have to do is add the `std::clone::Clone` trait, which is required for events.

 ```rust,edition2018,no_run,noplaypen
 {{#rustdoc_include ../../../examples/src/bin/workers.rs:67:68}}